DoctorChip/App/README.md

 # To Do
-RegisterUser needs reforming into less queries and to better handle error messages Once android dev begins, look in to editing app.get into app.post
+RegisterUser needs reforming into less queries and to better handle error messages.
+Once android dev begins, look in to editing app.get into app.post.